facebook/react-native-website/.github/ISSUE_TEMPLATE/other.md

 ---
-name: '💡 Website Other'
+name: "\U0001F4A1 Website Other"
 about: Post an idea, propose improvement, start discussion or put a request according to React Native website.
 title: ''
+labels: ''
+assignees: ''

 ---

 ## Description